mangosArchives/serverZero_Rel19/doc/EventAI.txt

 =========================================

 This is a list of action types that EventAI is able to handle.
-Each event type has it's own specific interpretation of it's params, just like Events.
+Each event type has it's own specific interpretation of it's parameters, just like Events.
 For all ACTION_T_RANDOM Actions, When a Particular Param is selected for the Event...
 The SAME Param # is selected for all 3 actions when Event is triggered.

 #    Internal name                          Param usage                     Description